Cleveland faces a unique opportunity to become the first city in the U.S. to install an offshore wind farm in

 Jim Henke described Sarah’s effort in the December 2015 edition of the Heights Observer.

-from the beginning, by writing, recording and performing the song “Wind on the Water”.
+Jeff helped to promote the Windustrious Cleveland effort, from the beginning, by writing, recording and performing the song “Wind on the Water”.
+Here he is performing the song at Ingenuity Fest in Cleveland, in 2007.

 Moyer is a true renaissance man - songwriter, producer, author, historian, passionate public speaker, publisher, and champion of the dignity of all people.